gatlin/psilo/README.md

 What is psilo?
 ===

-psilo will be a programming language created with the philosophy that *all* programs essentially define (restricted) languages.
+psilo will be a language for writing software to process large streams of data as efficiently as possible.
+It is list processing taken to its logical conclusion, augmented with strong static types and compile time optimizations.

+It is also nowhere close to being finished;  it's merely an educational experiment for myself.

 Technical Features (planned):

 - No run-time garbage collection necessary owing to uniqueness types
 - Static typing for compile-time verification and optimization
 - Malleable syntax with macros
-- Dead-simple parallelism with special array types
+- Dead-simple parallelism via pipelines and special list types
 - Monadic continuations and iteratee composition made dead simple
 - Orthogonal core syntax and semantics for your performance and my sanity